Skip to Content

 Mayor Luke Charbonneau

-Luke was first elected to Saugeen Shores Council, as a representative for Saugeen Township in 2006 and served as the municipality’s Deputy Mayor from 2010 to 2018; during this time he also served as Chair of the Saugeen Shores Police Services Board.
+He was first elected to Council in 2006 and served as the Town’s Deputy Mayor from 2010 to 2018.
+Luke has been Mayor of Saugeen Shores since 2018.

 Deputy Mayor Diane Huber